Welding, Pre-Employment Loading...

 This program includes:

-- Basic joints, types of welds, and hands-on experience in safe work practices in shop and lab, hand tools and power tools, equipment setup, trades math, maintenance and troubleshooting.
+- Basic joints, types of welds, welding symbols and weld faults, plus hands-on experience in safe work practices in shop and lab, hand tools and power tools, equipment setup, trades math, maintenance and troubleshooting.

 - This is an intensive program offering about 1.5 times as much instruction as the regular apprenticeship program.